Updated: Apr 18

 Reiki Association websites are the best places to start your research before looking at websites of Reiki Teachers.
 Each Reiki Association should have plenty of information on what to look for in a teacher.
 The two largest Australian Reiki associations, Reiki Australia & the Australian Reiki Connection, have profiles on Reiki Teachers with many having photos of themselves as well as their background & what style of Reiki they teach.
 This is always a good starting point.
 Australian Reiki Connection have teaching standards where they require teachers to state what are considered to be 'add-ins' to the system of Reiki.

 There are also online courses in Reiki.
 While it is technically possible to become a Reiki practitioner, it is not the traditional way to learn.
 Reiki is a face-to-face tradition where your connection with your teacher plays an important part in your development.
 Reiki attunements or Reiju, a process that awakens Reiki within, may illicit emotional responses that some may find a little daunting.
 This is where support from your teacher can assist you.
-Even after your course, most teachers will support your path in Reiki.
 The other consideration is that Reiki associations will not accept those who have learned online & if this is the case, they will require retraining before meeting membership requirements.

 Whatever your motivation, most of the time it will be a choice based on your ‘gut’ feeling.
 Do your research, make a list of teachers you like & don’t like.
 Call at least three perhaps book in a Reiki treatment with a teacher.
 In the end, someone will just fit.
 I wish you good luck in your search.